anahiChavez/Aesthetic-Gifs-Finder/README.md

 # Aesthetic-Gifs-Finder
-Flask web using the GIPHY API search only for aesthetic gifs, it shows them, they can can clicked to got to the original gif link.
+Flask web using the GIPHY API search only for aesthetic gifs, it shows them, they can can clicked to go to the original gif link.

 *Note: You need to sign up in GIPHY after that in this link you´ll find your api key https://developers.giphy.com/dashboard/*